Paul-ebi/networkDiagnostics/README.md

 # networkDiagnostics
 Traceroute, Ping and Speedtest..

-This is a fully customizable tool I developed due to my job as a Systems Admin.
-I am often required to send network diagnostic reports and this can be strressful sometimes especially when there are other things to attend to.
+This is a fully customizable tool I developed due to my job as an IT Professional.
+As IT Professionals, we are often required to send network diagnostic reports and this can be strressful sometimes especially when there are other things to attend to.
 With networkDiagx a network Admin can easily run the program while attending to other things and knows that a report will be generated with current date and time.
 Simple and easy to use.

 KEY FEATURES